paul-nechifor/sibf/readme.md

+# This repository has been moved to [gitlab.com/paul-nechifor/sibf](http://gitlab.com/paul-nechifor/sibf).

+Old readme:

 # Simple Intermediary Book Format

 This is an old project in which I try to create an intermediary format with good